NicolasSlmetal/megatech-store-back-end/README.md

 Feel free to fork this repository and contribute by submitting pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

 This project is designed to manage and operate an online store.
-It includes various functionalities to handle products, orders, customers, and more.
+It includes various functionalities to handle products, purchases, customers, and more.